Can We Keep the Sabbath Any Day of the Week?

 And though we may not understand it completely, we can trust it’s for our benefit.

-If you’d like to learn more about more practical ways to make Sabbath a special weekly event,
+If you’d like to learn more about more practical ways to make the Sabbath a special weekly event,

 Questions about Adventists?
 Ask here!